woowacourse-precourse/java-baseball/docs/README.md

 2. Pick Answer Number List

    ❗ MUST clear the List not to be affected by previous execution result
+   - pick 3 unique numbers in range 1 ~ 9

 ## Play Game
 1. Input Player Number List